TheFloodDragon/Vault/.github/ISSUE_TEMPLATE/bug-report.md

 **Before you submit this issue, please make sure you have done the following:**

 - [ ] I am using the latest version of Vault
+- [ ] I have placed Vault in my server's plugins folder
 - [ ] I have searched the issue tracker for a similar issue

 **Describe the bug**